 One of the biggest questions I get when I encourage people to just speak, no matter how bad your grammar is and how few words you know, is “What will I talk about??
 They’ll just get bored and angry with me!”
 This attitude is quite strange because it presumes a level of rudeness of foreign […]MORE

-Today’s guest post is from Aaron G. Myers from Every day language learner.
+Today’s guest post is from Aaron G. Myers.
 I met him while in Istanbul and he had some interesting ideas about language learning that he blogs about regularly, so I thought they’d be worth sharing here!
 Off you go Aaron!
-One challenge language learners face is in retaining the immense […]MORE
+One challenge language learners face is in retaining the immense amount of new information taken […]MORE

 There are many myths about language learning that I’m trying to dispel as nothing more than lazy excuses on this blog.
 The fact that you are too old, your destiny (genes, background etc.) is against you, you can’t afford to travel and there are no opportunities to speak where you live or systems to speak […]MORE